rsinnet/onshape-to-robot/docs/source/design.rst

 In order to make your robot possible to export, you need to follow some conventions.
 The summary is as follows:

 * ``onshape-to-robot`` exports an **assembly** of the robot,
-* Be sure this assembly is a **top-level assembly**, where instances are robot links (they can be parts or sub-assemblies),
-* The **first instance** in the assembly list will be considered as the base link,
+* The **first part instance** in the instances list will be considered as the base link, which may be in the root assembly or a subassembly
-* All the instances in the assembly will become links in the export
+* All the parts in the assembly will become links in the export
 * **Mate connectors** should have special names (see below for details):

     * ``dof_name``: for degrees of freedom